judahrand/pgjdbc/docs/documentation/head/ssl-factory.md

 documentation.
 Places to look for help are the [JSSE Reference Guide](https://docs.oracle.com/javase/8/docs/technotes/guides/security/jsse/JSSERefGuide.html) and the source to the `NonValidatingFactory` provided by the JDBC driver.

-The Java SSL API is not very well known to the JDBC driver developers and we would be interested in any interesting and generally useful extensions that you have implemented using this mechanism.
-Specifically it would be nice to be able to provide client certificates to be validated by the server.